EPIC! In a miraculous play, rookie Norman Powell stole the ball from Paul George and tied the game 92-92 with only 6:31 left on the clock.

 In tech hiring, a short-sighted focus on years of experience with a few key skills is the norm.

 In the rush to fill tech jobs, most recruiters run a LinkedIn keyword search for candidates with the top two or three skills requirements.
-They contact matching candidates, do short technical interviews and invite the favourites in for face-to-face interviews.
+They contact matching candidates, do short technical interviews and invite the favorites in for face-to-face interviews.

 They may uncover some competent candidates that way.
 But that’s not how you find the outliers.